 “The necessity we feel to bring this truth to our fellow believers, I believe, is from the unction of the Holy Spirit Himself.
 To show that the “TRUTH” is the only thing that is infallible… To make anything else infallible is Idolatry” – Wayburn Paul Walls

-When Peter wrote his letter (2 Peter) to the church, he mentioned the apostles were given “a more sure word of prophecy” (v.1:19) before reminding the church that “no prophecy of the scripture is of any private interpretation”.
-This passage concerning the “more sure word of prophecy” is not referring to the Holy Bible as we know it today.
-It is referring to the prophecies about Christ recorded in the various books of the Old Testament.
+When Peter wrote his letter to the church, he mentioned the apostles were given “a more sure word of prophecy” (2 Peter 1:19) before reminding the church that “no prophecy of the scripture is of any private interpretation” (v.20).
+This passage concerning “the scripture” and the “more sure word of prophecy” was not referring to the New Testament as we know it today.
+It was referring to the prophecies written about Christ which are recorded in the various books of the Old Testament.
 This word “private” (2398; idios) in 2 Peter 1 indicates “pertaining to self”, or “one’s own” understanding.
 Peter is not referring to himself, nor to Paul, nor to the other apostles.
 He is in fact referring to the fulfillment of Old Testament prophecies.
 A fulfillment they had witnessed come to pass with their own eyes (2 Peter 1:16).

 … … …

 The Newly Updated Edition of this book has been completed, and is currently pending publication.
 For details on when the New Edition will be available, send your inquiries to email@example.com

 The first draft of the book can still be purchased from most online retailers, or form WestBow press here.
 Or, you may request a free copy of the original draft by sending your shipping details to my email address.

 Thank you, and God bless.

 Return to the chapters page for more details.